-The USDA expects a continuing trend in pork production with a 4% increase in both 2017 and 2018.
-Despite seeing an increase in domestic per capita consumption and a growth in exports, the USDA does not forecast demand to rise as fast as expected production.
 Hog margins were unfavorable for much of 2016, with fourth quarter returns particularly depressed.
-While they have rebounded with higher hog prices in the first half of 2017, margins remain average at best.
-Feed prices have moved higher in light of the rainy weather in the Corn Belt.
-As of June, there were 71.7 million hogs and pigs on U.S. farms, up 3% from a year ago, and 1% above March according to the Quarterly Hogs and Pigs report published by the National Agricultural Statistics Service.
-Hog producers intend to farrow 3.1 million sows during the June to August 2017 quarter, up slightly from the same period a year ago.
-The protracted strength of the U.S. dollar has had more limited impact on exports than originally anticipated.
-USDA pork exports for 2017 are modestly higher compared to 2016 despite a strong dollar.
+Nevertheless, the quality of the swine portfolio remains very strong at 98.0% non-adverse.
+As of March, there were 71.0 million hogs and pigs on U.S. farms, up 4% from a year ago, but down 1% since December according to the Quarterly Hogs and Pigs report published by NASS.
+Hog producers intend to farrow 3.0 million sows during the March to May 2017 quarter, up 1% from the same period a year ago.
+The first quarter of 2017 saw the spot price for lean hogs fall significantly from the mid to upper \$70 range to below \$70 currently.
+The protracted strength of the U.S. dollar has had more limited impact on exports than originally expected.
+USDA pork exports for 2016 are modestly higher compared to 2015, and forecasts for 2017 were higher still in April despite a near decade high price of the dollar.
+The April USDA forecast for pork exports has risen 5.2% since October coinciding with a 1.4% increase in the U.S. Dollar Index over the same time period.